saadelboukhali/GDPR-Violations-Analysis/README.md

   - The fine amount column was standardized to a currency data type.
   - The 'Article Violated' column, which contained multiple articles per entry, was split and unpivoted to ensure each violation was represented individually.
   - A new column, 'Controller Sector,' was added to classify each controller according to their sector of work using the conditional column feature.

+- After our data preparation, our dataset includes the following columns: 'violation', 'country', 'authority', 'controller', 'fine amount in euros', 'type of violation', 'year', 'article violated', and 'controller sector' .

 ## Visualizations